An alternative to popular faith

 Ask a debt hawk why he hates federal deficits and he will give you four main reasons:

 1. Federal debt must be paid back by taxpayers.
-(But, because the federal government has the unlimited power to create the money to pay its bills, there is no need to ask taxpayers to do it.)
+(But, because the federal government has the unlimited power to create the money to pay its bills, taxpayers do not fund federal spending.)

 3. Federal debt uses up lending funds that otherwise would go to private needs.
 (But, federal spending adds money to the economy, making more, not less, funds available for private lending.)